opencomputeproject/SAI-Challenger/README.md

 ## Porting SAI Challenger to new platform

-For more information on how port SAI Challenger to new platform, please refer to [Porting Guide](docs/porting_guide.md) document.
+For more information on how to port SAI Challenger to new platform, please refer to [Porting Guide](docs/porting_guide.md) document.

 ## SAI Challenger internals